 Because we car camp and can bring some extra items, our list includes items that don’t seem necessary but cover some unlikely situations.
 We don’t use these every time, but when we do need them, we’re glad we have them.
 A few of the less common items we bring are:

 - Duct tape – This has come in handy, so many times I can’t even remember.

 - Extra stakes and a tarp big enough to cover our tent – Just in case it starts raining hard enough that I want some extra protection.

 - An extra toothbrush – I swear someone loses one every time (my son once dropped his in the fire).

-- An extra sleeping bag – I feel like with young kids this is a necessity.
-We have had our kids accidentally wet the bed a couple times and the extra sleeping bag saved us a trip into town.
+- An extra sleeping bag – I feel like, with young kids, this is a necessity.
+We have had our kids accidentally wet the bed a couple of times, and the extra sleeping bag saved us a trip into town.